KodeXL/CreditCardFraudDetection/README.md

 - Confirmed **no missing values**.
 - Fraudulent cases represent **~0.172%** of total records.
 - Correlation heatmaps verified orthogonality of PCA features.
-- Visualized transaction frequency by time and amount.
+- Visualized the distribution of variables.

 ### 2. Feature Scaling
 | Feature | Scaler Used | Justification |